mechatronics-RWTH/lexci-2/documentation/02_installation.md

     Alternatively, you can download the repository as a zip file from GitHub's web interface.
 Make sure to choose the right tag first, though.
-05. Type `py -3.9 -m pip install .` to start the setup procedure.
+08. Type `python -m pip install .` to start the setup procedure.
-06. If you intend to automate MATLAB/Simulink, type `py -3.9 -m pip install matlabengine==VERSION` where `VERSION` is the latest package version for your MATLAB installation.
+09. If you intend to automate MATLAB/Simulink, type `python -m pip install matlabengine==VERSION` where `VERSION` is the latest package version for your MATLAB installation.
 All available versions are listed [here](https://pypi.org/project/matlabengine/#history).

-To uninstall LExCI, open a terminal, activate its virtual environment, and type `py -3.9 -m pip uninstall lexci-2`.
+To uninstall LExCI, open a terminal, activate its virtual environment, and type `python -m pip uninstall lexci-2`.

 ## Notes